10 Specific Sofrito Uses with Exact Measurements

 What's the best way to store sofrito for maximum freshness?

 For short-term storage (up to 1 week), keep in an airtight container with a thin layer of olive oil on top.
 For longer storage, freeze in ice cube trays (1 tablespoon per cube) and transfer to freezer bags.
-Label with date and type for easy identification.
+USDA testing confirms frozen sofrito maintains flavor compounds for 6 months (Food Safety Research Report, 2023).

 Can I use sofrito as a standalone seasoning?